cloudcake/laravel-sanity/docs/README.md

 The `$test` argument passed to each subscriber event contains 3 properties:

 - `$test->passing`: is a boolean indicating whether the test is passing or not.
+- `$test->passingBefore`: is a boolean indicated whether the test prior to the current was passing.
 - `$test->results`: is an array containing the lines of output from the test.
 - `$test->deployment`: is an array containing forge deployment payload including commit information.